hapax/hapax.github.io/assets/teaching.md

 gear up.
-Instead, I've tried to show in the preceding examples how visual aids, heuristics, and numerical evidence can be used to orient students in the landscape and protect them against mishaps.
+Instead, I've tried to show in the preceding examples how visual aids, heuristics, and numerical evidence can be used to orient students in the landscape and protect them from misadventure.

 ## 3. The real world <a id="sec-3" name="sec-3"></a>

 A second direction out of the scrubland is the application of mathematics to problems in the real world.
-Unlike beauty, which never gets much of a rhetorical look in, the phrase "real world" is bandied about almost recklessly in maths class.
-The "real world" is the home of word problems.
+Unlike beauty, which never gets much of a rhetorical look in, the phrase "real world" is bandied about almost recklessly, since it is the home (or perhaps graveyard) of *word problems*.
 Here is an example from our textbook:

 <figure>